DEVTomatoCake/Pterodactyl-vsc/README.md

 }
 ```

-2. If you have access to the domain owning the panel, you can overwrite CORS headers to the panel's responses, e.g. using Cloudflare Transform Rules:
+2. If you have access to the domain owning the panel, you can overwrite CORS headers to the panel's responses, e.g. using Cloudflares [Transform Rules](https://developers.cloudflare.com/rules/transform/#transform-rules):
 > [!CAUTION]
 > This will allow any website to access the panel's API using the credentials of the user who's logged in to the panel.
-If possible, replace `*` with the hostname of the website the extension is mainly used on, e.g. `vscode.dev`.
+> If possible, always replace `*` with the hostname of the website the extension is used on, e.g. `vscode.dev`.

 - Open the "Transform Rules" tab of your domain and create a new response header overwrite.
 - Select "Custom filter".